 The Privacy Statement explains what information will be collected in the home and how it will be protected.
 The Statement must be signed by a householder before the Assessor can proceed with the Scorecard assessment.

-Information on home features is stored on the Scorecard tool, the tool is operated and supported by the Department, and any information held by the tool is protected by Privacy and Data Protection Act 2014 (Vic).
+Information on home features is stored on the Scorecard tool, the tool is operated and supported by the Department of Environment, Land, Water and Planning for the whole of Australia, and any information held by the tool is protected by Privacy and Data Protection Act 2014 (Vic).

 Assessors are not employed by government, however they must comply with the Privacy and Data Protection Act 2014 (Vic) and the Information Privacy Principles.